 The Chancellor shall establish procedures to determine degree and certificate requirements.
-The procedures shall assure that graduation requirements are published in the District's catalog(s) and included in other resources that are convenient for students.
+The procedures shall assure that graduation requirements are published in each college's catalog and included in other resources that are convenient for students.

 For the Associate of Arts or Sciences degree, a student must demonstrate competence in reading, in written expression, and in mathematics.